mweel1/usa_high_level/USA-Internet/domain-zone/index.md

 - Launch an app store in a car vehicle to allow people to play music in the vehicle.
 - Launch a route map while riding a bus.

-Specific SSID can be registered with in jurisdictions where the operating systems must provide the applications in a network zone when the application zone button is selected.

-A new specification must be created to allow multiple wireless network access at the same to enable people to have connectivity to multiple wireless networks simultaionsuly.
+This will be done by providing a restricted SSID list where applications are approved, and then launched when that SSID is called.

+There will be two parts to this service:

+### Registration

+Registration is when you register the applications you would like to use.

+### SSID to Application Registration

+This will allow you to register SSIDs in the market and then associate your applications to them.

 ## No Drive Zones

-No drive zones can be deployed jurisdictions that will shut down a car when driving in certain areas preventing people from running over crowds.
+No drive zones can be deployed jurisdictions that will shut down a vehicle when driving in certain areas preventing people from running over crowds, driving in places they shouldn't, etc.

 ## Speed Zones

-Enforced speed zones can be set by jurisdictions that force the limit of a vehicles speed when driving on certain roads.
+Enforced speed zones can be set by jurisdictions that force the limit of a vehicles speed when driving on certain roads, for example by a park, school, etc.

 ## Operating System Control Events